johngao2/EM-hotel-demand/README.md

   - all 4 factors independent of each other
   - dow and stay len are independent, unit type and week of arrival are ordered
     - unit type orders are same as sprint 1, week orders are consecutive weeks with sooner preference and later preference types

+**Sprint 3 Notes:**
+- We have no way of knowing capacity at beginning of 2018

 **misc**
 - Review R GLM for poission regression, what kind of link functions are reasonable?